-Here are the ten best Brett Eldredge songs to date.
+Here are the 10 best Brett Eldredge songs to date.

 1. "Beat of the Music"

 From his debut album, Bring You Back, "Beat of the Music" is impossible not to love.
-The upbeat tempo and fun lyrics make this an instant hit and all of Eldredge's charm shining through in this beachy music video.
+The upbeat tempo and fun lyrics make this an instant hit and all of Eldredge's charm shines through in its beachy music video.

 2. "Drunk on Your Love"

 Another No. 1 from Bring You Back, "Mean To Me" shows a different side to the singer.
 With plenty of upbeat pop-country tunes, this romantic ballad is a refreshing addition to his repertoire.

 4. "Lose My Mind"

 Another hit from Illinois, "Lose My Mind" peaked at No. 2 in the U.S. and Canada.
 This song is just fun and perfectly nails the idea that the narrator's love is driving him crazy.
 It's been done before, but Eldredge's approach is refreshing and addictive.

 5. "Love Someone"